lorawoodford/api-training/README.md

 + more advanced users can use our GET scripts to pull down resource records from your own AS and POST them to the vagrant (remember that the vagrat endpoint will begin with http://localhost:8089)

-#### How do I _run_ these?
+### How do I _run_ these?
 This is a subtly different question from the above.
 This section gives practical advice for how to run these scripts, though it still raises more questions than answers.
 The first thing you need to know is what operating system (OS) you are using, and what OS architecture underlies the system you want to communicate to.
 So for example, ArchivesSpace is Linux-based, and Windows cannot communicate directly with a Linux-based app, but OS X (Macs) can.

 * *All users*

    Directories really matter.
-Whatever directory you download a script to is where a) you need to run that script from, b) where that script is going to look for other scripts or files if it's a script that needs other resources (like the barcodes script), and c) put the output files, if the script is creating outputs.
+Whatever directory you download a script to is where a) you need to run that script _from_, b) where that script is going to look for other scripts or files if it's a script that needs other resources (like the barcodes script), and c) put the output files, if the script is creating outputs.
 So if you download a script and leave it in your Downloads folder, all your resulting output files will also write to that folder.
 Also, you'll need to navigate to where your scripts are from within the command line/terminal, which is a barrier to novice users.
 Google "how to change directories in [the command line (Windows)] or [terminal (Mac users)] for advice on how to navigate to your script directory.

 * *Windows users*